Construction and Working Principle of Transformer

 Efficiency of Transformers

-Types of Transformers and their working principle
+Types of Transformers and their Working Principle

 Step Up Transformer

-step up transformer diagram
+step up transformer

 Working Principle of Step Up Transformer